turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   or institution-wide rules of authority, law, contracts, jurisdiction allocation, evidence, sincere public disagreement, memory, correction, reality-anchored truth-seeking, systemic lying, and constitutional control of the reconstruction pipeline.
+It also applies the optional lack--desire--fantasy motivational layer to the formation of finite and renewable epistemic demands and distinguishes permanent contestability from permanent activated contest.
+It defines constitutional scripts for dissent, investigation, appeal, legitimate loss, succession, correction, and return as situated implementations of the lifted meta-order and distinguishes dormant viable contestability from nominal written procedure.
+It records a deliberately unresolved placeholder for a possible second constitutional orientation concerning positive goods and flourishing versus adversary-dependent antagonistic self-reproduction; no canonical axis name or endpoint definitions have yet been adopted.
 - [`0030-linguistic-tricks.semantic-inventory.md`](0030-linguistic-tricks.semantic-inventory.md)
   — *Linguistic Tricks: A Semantic Inventory*.
-Use to analyze instrumental untruthfulness, misleading information selection, semantic or rhetorical manipulation, sophistry, corruption of discussion, enemy construction, and source or context manipulation, including Wegner's *Wie–Was* distinction as the LT-040 cue–function diagnostic.
-Preserve its boundaries: error, disagreement, framing, cue–function mismatch, fallacy, and harmful effect are not automatically deception.
+Use to analyze instrumental untruthfulness, misleading information selection, semantic or rhetorical manipulation, sophistry, corruption of discussion, enemy construction, and source or context manipulation, including Wegner's *Wie–Was* distinction as the LT-040 cue–function diagnostic and LT-041 doctrinal causal omission.
+Preserve its boundaries: error, disagreement, framing, cue–function mismatch, an omitted mechanism, fallacy, and harmful effect are not automatically deception.
 - [`0040-mythology-construction.semantic-definition.md`](0040-mythology-construction.semantic-definition.md)
   — *Mythology Construction*.
 Use for both endogenous mythology formation and the prospective research branch of purposive, destination-guided mythology